Welcome!We’re Here to Help M-F 8am-6pm CST

 Families who don't have workers' compensation insurance coverage have significant exposure if there is ever a workplace injury because employers are generally liable for the amount of the workers' comp benefits – meaning they would have to come out of pocket for the employee's lost wages and medical expenses.
 A significant accident could be financially devastating.
 Here is a real-life case:

 A nanny sustained a back injury in a car accident while grocery shopping for her employer.
 She was unable to work for 12 weeks and her surgery and rehab expenses totaled about $15,000.
 Based on her average weekly wage and the medical expenses, the workers' compensation benefits would have been approximately $18,000.
 However, because they didn't have a policy, the family was forced to pay those benefits.

 In addition to financial liability, in states where workers' compensation is required, there are substantial fines for non-compliance.
 Finally, workers' compensation insurance provides legal protection because employees who accept benefits generally forfeit their right to sue the employer – regardless of fault.

 Each state has different workers' compensation regulations.
 For the requirements in your state, click here.

 The good news is, no matter where you live, we can help.
-As part of our setup process, we will obtain the requisite tax IDs and then guide you to the most convenient, cost-effective solution in your state.
-In many states, our exclusive partner can write a stand-alone workers’ compensation policy.
-We are confident that you will not find a better price anywhere since the price of workers’ compensation insurance is regulated and we do not upcharge or make any money on these policies.
-Our goal is simply to bring our clients a convenient, affordable solution to workers’ compensation insurance.
+As part of our setup process, we can guide you to a stand-alone workers' compensation policy offered by our exclusive partner.
+We do not upcharge or make any money on these policies.
+Our goal is simply to bring our clients a convenient, affordable solution to workers' compensation insurance.

 Like any insurance, workers' compensation isn't needed very often.
 But when it is, it's worth its weight in gold.